Annie0728/tetris/README.md

 ## To-Do
 - Design better logo
+- Implement rules button (should open a pop-up with the rules)
 - Define a theme:
     - #282C34: background
+    - #32363D: board background
     - #8A84E2 and #59588B: buttons
     - #44CFCB
     - #FFEAEE